nballier/NMT/Tokenizer_Readme.md

 The **-dst** argument is the file you want to create to put your results on (your output)

-The **-lg_core** argument is the core you'll use depending on the language you're going to tokenize (here it's english)
+The **-lg_core** argument is the core you'll use depending on the language you're going to tokenize (here it's English)

-Look here for more informations related to the Spicy Language Cores:
+Look here for more informations related to the spaCy Language Cores:

 https://spacy.io/usage/models